-Ohio’s second primary election marked by low turnout
+Ohio’s second 2022 primary election results

 TOLEDO, Ohio (WTVG) - Ohio’s second 2022 primary election was marked by low voter turnout in Northwest Ohio on Tuesday.